sergiokoval/myStudy/README.md

-# myStudy solustion with new feature.
+# myStudy solustion with new feature plus master update.